Honda CRF250F Review (Height, Weight, HP, Specs) – Is it Worth Buying?

-You might be surprised how often I see this questions.
-I agree, it would be nice, but no, the Honda CRF 250 F is not street legal.
+You might be surprised how often I see these questions.
+I agree, it would be nice, but no, the Honda CRF 250 F is not street-legal.

-In my state, I would not be able to make it street legal, despite putting a lighting kit or other mods.
-I’m not familiar with all of the different state’s laws on this, so I’m sorry, but you’ll have to do some additional research if this is a “must have” for you.
+In my state, I would not be able to make it street-legal, despite putting in a lighting kit or other mods.
+I’m not familiar with all of the different state’s laws on this, so I’m sorry, but you’ll have to do some additional research if this is a “must-have” for you.